omerdagan84/eudyptula/README.md

 to.
 You can just respond to the task with the answers and all should be fine.

-If you forgot, your id is "7c1caf2f50d1".
-But of course you have not forgotten that yet, you are better than that.

 This is Task 02 of the Eudyptula Challenge
 ------------------------------------------